 Luckily, Google introduced an alternative app development approach back in 2015 that is called Progressive Web App (or PWA).

-In this article, we want to share our expertise in building Progressive Web Apps and speak of the key pros and cons you have to consider before investing in this sector.
+In this article, we want to share what a PWA is, our expertise in building Progressive Web Apps, and speak of the key pros and cons you have to consider before investing in this sector.

 A Progressive Web Application is written to run inside a web browser and is, in fact, a website anchored by HTML, CSS, Angular or other web-related standards.
 Nevertheless, PWAs feel and look in the same manner as typical native apps: users can add an icon to the home screen and use the app immediately.